 Let’s get started!

-I looked into the top-performing CRMs packed with all the essential features that you’d expect to find on a CRM platform.
-I signed up for each tool and identified eight EngageBay Alternatives that we’ll explore:
+I looked into the top-performing CRMs packed with all the essential features you’d expect to find on a CRM platform.
+I signed up for each CRM tool and identified 13 EngageBay alternatives that we’ll explore:

 Factors to consider

 How would you know which EngageBay alternative is the best for you?
-Here are three factors we’ll look at in each CRM:
+Here are three factors we’ll look at in each CRM (Customer Relationship Management):

 Product capabilities and key features